 Do you get loose skin?
 What happens to the skin?

 CoolSculpting is a device to permanently reduce unwanted fat deposits.
-While it is not designed to tighten loose skin we have seen in many cases where the skin actually tightens.
+While it is not designed to tighten loose skin, we have seen many cases where the skin actually tightens.
 We have only seen a handful of cases where the skin became looser following CoolSculpting.
 In December 2017, the FDA approved CoolSculpting for “improving the appearance of lax tissue” (aka loose skin) in the under-chin area.
 According to a release, an 18-week study found that 77 percent of patients showed a visible improvement in submental tissue laxity, and 75 percent of patients reported their chin looked more toned following treatment.
 Translation: Not only is fat being eliminated, but the sagging skin that surfaces after weight loss is also being tightened during the treatment.

 Will I bruise?